stefanofa/awesome/TOPICS.md

 ## design

-*   [magicpatterns/mirrorful](https://github.com/magicpatterns/mirrorful) - Mirrorful UI is a free & open-source React component library built by the team at Magic Patterns
+*   [magicpatterns/catalog](https://github.com/magicpatterns/catalog) - The Magic Patterns Catalog is an open-source website that lists the most popular React component libraries, helping you find the perfect component.

 ## design-system

-*   [magicpatterns/mirrorful](https://github.com/magicpatterns/mirrorful) - Mirrorful UI is a free & open-source React component library built by the team at Magic Patterns

-## design-tokens

-*   [magicpatterns/mirrorful](https://github.com/magicpatterns/mirrorful) - Mirrorful UI is a free & open-source React component library built by the team at Magic Patterns
+*   [magicpatterns/catalog](https://github.com/magicpatterns/catalog) - The Magic Patterns Catalog is an open-source website that lists the most popular React component libraries, helping you find the perfect component.

 ## styling

-*   [magicpatterns/mirrorful](https://github.com/magicpatterns/mirrorful) - Mirrorful UI is a free & open-source React component library built by the team at Magic Patterns

-## theme

-*   [magicpatterns/mirrorful](https://github.com/magicpatterns/mirrorful) - Mirrorful UI is a free & open-source React component library built by the team at Magic Patterns

-## theme-development

-*   [magicpatterns/mirrorful](https://github.com/magicpatterns/mirrorful) - Mirrorful UI is a free & open-source React component library built by the team at Magic Patterns
+*   [magicpatterns/catalog](https://github.com/magicpatterns/catalog) - The Magic Patterns Catalog is an open-source website that lists the most popular React component libraries, helping you find the perfect component.

 ## blitz

-*   [blitz-js/blitz](https://github.com/blitz-js/blitz) - ⚡️ The Missing Fullstack Toolkit for Next.js

-## blitzjs

 *   [blitz-js/blitz](https://github.com/blitz-js/blitz) - ⚡️ The Missing Fullstack Toolkit for Next.js